ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Okay first things first, we need to speak **JSON-RPC**.
 After that we can implement some tool to analyze SPARQL queries.
-When we got the analysis tool running, we can use it to provide some language features.
+When we get the analysis tool running, we can use it to provide some language features.

 Assume we set up the editor (client) to connect to our language server.
-It will send an utf-8 byte-stream.
+It will send an UTF-8 byte-stream.
 We need to interpret the bytes and respond.

 The first message will look like something like this: